 “What do you call them back at home?”
 Roxy asked curiously.

 “Rain boots,” Roxy repeated.
 “Well at least no one can be confused by the name.”

 The carriage jerked to a stop.
 I peered out the window into the heavy rain and then pulled the hood of my cloak up over my head.
 With a small hop I jumped from the carriage and onto the muddy ground, sending a wave of dirty water onto the feet of everyone around me.

-I moved to the front of the carriage to avoid being stepped on by whoever was exiting the carriage next.
+I moved to the front of the carriage to avoid being stepped on by whomever was exiting the carriage next.
 A small head nudged my shoulder and I reached out to stroke the nose of the thestral who had pulled our carriage.

 Though the snout of the thestral was hard with only a thin layer of skin covering the bones from the outside air; I didn’t mind the feeling.
 “You can see them?”
 Finn asked from behind me.

 “Unfortunately,” I turned away from the creature with a final pat to the head.
 “Death has its own agenda.”

 While the thestral itself was beautiful, a kind of beauty that was far different from that of a unicorn, the remembrance of why I could see it was heavy on my heart.

 Finn nodded his head in agreement, looping his arm through mine.

 I didn’t question Finn.
 The pain of a broken heart was something I knew all too well, and some things were better left unsaid.
 There was no doubt that someday I would have to discuss what had happened, maybe even with Finn, but today was not that day, so instead I kept my mouth shut.